opsxcq/tasker/README.md

  * Hour - Every hour inside **one day** period.
 For example, `every: 6 hours` will result in 4 executions, at 00, 06, 12 and 18.
 Every hour scheduled task will start it's execution at the very first hour of the day (00 - midnight).
  * Weekday - Every weekday as in the list (Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday).
 The task will be executed at the first minute of the first hour of the respective day.

  `cron` is another way to set the expected trigger to your scheduled task.
-It obey the standard `unix` cron format.
+It obey the standard `unix` cron format, but with the exception that it has one more field.
+Is a field representing `seconds`, and is the first field, from `00` to `59` are the accepted values.